altocodenl/tagaway-mobile/tagaway/lib/readme.md

 ## TODO

+- No separate modal for new tag, just create or select
 - In local, show intermediate state for pivs (tagged but still uploading)
 - In local, make counter remember which local pivs have already been tagged with this tag
 - Handle errors with snackbar